Creating and Editing Posts

 Editing Posts

-Let’s also add the capability to edit existing posts.
-It shall be pretty simple – we already have postForm and we can use it for editing as well.
+Now let's add the capability to edit existing posts.
+It will be very simple.
+We already have the postForm form, and we can use it for editing as well.

 We'll add a new edit page to the EditPresenter: